These Cranes have different types of Working principles and Driving Media.

-Jigger is provided near the foot of Vertical Crane Post.
+Jigger is provided near the foot of the Vertical Crane Post.

 The Jigger consists of a fixed Cylinder, having a Pulley Block and containing a Sliding Ram.

-One end of the Ram is in contact with Water and other carries a Pulley Block.
+One end of the Ram is in contact with water and the other carries a Pulley Block.